What We Do

 - The Church: according to the Apostle Paul, the Church is a community that meets regularly in a house of prayer, is fed with spiritual food, strengthens and supports its members and goes out into the world to shed the light of Christ.
 With this in mind St Andrew’s Church, Rome aims to fulfill its mission and thus to glorify God.

 We currently volunteer monthly with Pozzo di Giacobbe to provide food to the homeless at Termini station.

 At Epiphany, Pentecost and Harvest Sunday we collect food and money for the Missionaries of Charity at Tor Bella Monaca, a poor neighbourhood in the eastern outskirts of Rome.
 Mother Teresa of Calcutta founded this order of nuns.
 They run a home for young mothers and every Saturday hand out food and clothes to the needy in the area.

 Rice Bowl Appeal

-During the six weeks of Lent we collect money for the Rice Bowl Appeal.
+During Lent we collect money for the Rice Bowl Appeal.
 This is supported by Churches Together in Rome, an ecumenical body made up of mainly English-speaking churches in Rome.
-Activities organised by St Andrew’s to support this include cooking demos, a quiz night, and a sponsored walk on Palm Sunday.
+Activities previously organised by St Andrew’s to support this include cooking demos, a quiz night, and a sponsored walk.